Everest Helicopter Tour 2026 – 2027

 The Everest region offers breathtaking experiences all year round, but the season greatly affects trekking and helicopter tours.
 Winter and monsoon seasons bring cold, wind, and occasional heavy snowfall, while autumn and spring provide the clearest skies and more stable weather for both trekking and flights.
 Travelers can choose from helicopter tours for a quick, scenic experience or Everest Base Camp treks for a full adventure on foot.

-- Himalayan Views Panoramic: See Everest, Lhotse, Nuptse, Ama Dablam and Pumori in one unforgettable trip.
+• Himalayan Views Panoramic: See Mt.
+Everest, Lhotse, Nuptse, Ama Dablam, Pumori, Lobuche Peak and Island Peak in one unforgettable trip.

-- Everest View Hotel Breakfast: On the top of the world, have a hot breakfast in the highest hotel (3,880m) and gaze upon the mountainous landscapes like never before.
+• Everest View Hotel Breakfast: Savor a yummy breakfast on the summit of the earth in the tallest hotel (3,880m) and observe the mountain sceneries as never before.

-- Individual and Group-sharing Flights: Select an individual helicopter flight or a group-sharing flight where one gets guaranteed high-altitude flights with guaranteed seating for the Everest heli tour.
+• Individual and Group-sharing Flights: Select an individual helicopter flight or a group-sharing flight where one gets guaranteed high-altitude flights with guaranteed window seating for the Everest heli tour.

 The mountains change their mood quickly, but two seasons stand out if you want the clearest skies and the best chance of jaw-dropping views.